Managing Background Jobs in Tableau Server

 For example, an extract refresh task is created to run daily at 9 AM.
 This is an extract refresh task, and every day at 9 AM, a job will be created for the Backgrounder to run.

 Running all these jobs can mean that Backgrounder uses a lot of resources at various times during the day.
 Using the Job Management feature,

 The Run Now settings on the General settings page also allows you to manage your resources by either allowing or blocking users from running jobs manually.
 By default, this option is selected to allow users to run jobs manually.
-Clear the check box to prevent users from running jobs manually.
+Untick the box to prevent users from running jobs manually.

 The Jobs page which contains the information about jobs can be accessed by navigating to the Existing Tasks menu of the left navigation menu.

 Information about jobs can only be viewed by

 This topic describes how to view and understand the information displayed in the Jobs page.

 At the top of the page there are high level statistics for the number of Failed, Completed and Cancelled jobs within the past 24 hours

 For each job generated, there is a Job ID, the status of that job, the priority, the type of task that the job was generated from, the current run time – if the job is in-progress, current queue time – if queued, as well as the average run time and average queue time.
 Tableau records historical run and queue times to compute the average run time and average queue time.